Algath/SS2-UniStay/README.md

 4. ```bash
    flutter run
    ```
-   Can be run on Android device/emulator or in a browser (Edge).
+   Can be run on Android device/emulator.

 ### Using the App (Internal Testing)
 - Available via Google Play internal testing.